-Professional Science Master in Applied Science and Technology degree
+Professional Science Master in Applied Biosciences

 • Practical, real-world application and in-demand business skills for career advancement.

 • Science-related courses that focus on animal health and food safety and security.
 Content areas include: